This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Increase your dog’s veterinary care.
 Yearly check-ups are sufficient for adult dogs, but as your Labrador enters into the senior years, you should switch to check-ups every six months.
 Many serious diseases are best treated early, and frequent visits to the vet, will allow your veterinarian to look for symptoms and monitor your dog’s health.
 It’s equally important to establish a relationship with a veterinarian that you trust and feel comfortable with.

 - Pay special attention to diet and nutrition.
-Feed your dog the best dog food you can afford, and consider a commercial dog food that has been specifically developed for senior dogs.
+Feed your Labrador the best dog food you can afford, and consider a commercial dog food that has been specifically developed for senior dogs.

 - Control Your Labrador’s Weight.
 Labradors are prone to obesity, especially as they age.
-Based on your dog’s exercise level, you may need to adjust the amount of food you feed them to keep them trim.
+Based on your dog’s exercise level, you may need to adjust the amount of food you feed them to keep them trim and you might want to consider changing your lab to a specially formulated senior dog food.
 Your veterinarian can help you adjust your dog’s caloric intake for maximum nutrition without weight gain.

 - Keep pests and parasites away from your Labrador.
 Flea and tick control becomes increasingly important as your dog ages.
 Check your dog for fleas daily and keep their bedding meticulously clean.
 Your vet can help you decide on a flea-control method based on your dog’s unique situation.